ucbepic/docetl/docs/concepts/operators.md

 ```

 This approach allows for _context-aware_ validation and refinement of LLM outputs.
 Note that it is expensive, since it at least doubles the number of LLM calls required for each operator.

+### How Gleaning Works

+Gleaning is an iterative process that refines LLM outputs using context-aware validation.
+Here's how it works:

+1. **Initial Operation**: The LLM generates an initial output based on the original operation prompt.

+2. **Validation**: The validation prompt is appended to the chat thread, along with the original operation prompt and output.
+This is submitted to the LLM. _Note that the validation prompt doesn't need any variables, since it's appended to the chat thread._

+3. **Assessment**: The LLM responds with an assessment of the output according to the validation prompt.

+4. **Decision**: The system interprets the assessment:

+   - If there's no error or room for improvement, the current output is returned.
+   - If improvements are suggested, the process continues.

+5. **Refinement**: If improvements are needed:

+   - A new prompt is created, including the original operation prompt, the original output, and the validator feedback.
+   - This is submitted to the LLM to generate an improved output.

+6. **Iteration**: Steps 2-5 are repeated until either:

+   - The validator has no more feedback (i.e., the evaluation passes), or
+   - The number of iterations exceeds `num_rounds`.

+7. **Final Output**: The last refined output is returned.

+This process allows for nuanced, context-aware validation and refinement of LLM outputs.
+It's particularly useful for complex tasks where simple rule-based validation might miss subtleties or context-dependent aspects of the output.

+Note that gleaning can significantly increase the number of LLM calls for each operator, potentially doubling it at minimum.
+While this increases cost and latency, it can lead to higher quality outputs for complex tasks.